 #1 Montessori materials are made of natural materials

-The importance of this essential element will become apparent as you learn more about Montessori materials and how to organize Montessori items.
+The importance of this essential element will become apparent as you learn more about Montessori materials.
+And also on how to organize Montessori items.

-The majority of Montessori items are constructed of natural materials such as wood, fabric, glass, and metal in the learning environment.
+The majority of Montessori items are constructed of natural materials.
+These are wood, fabric, glass, and metal in the learning environment.

-Paper is also included, however it is used later on in the process, such as when using downloadable Montessori resources such as nomenclature cards and 3-part cards, which are available online.
+Paper is also included, however, it is used later on in the process.
+For example as when they are using downloadable Montessori resources.
+These can be nomenclature cards and 3-part cards, which are available online.